aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Sat Jul 11 07:03:52 2026
+Last update: Sun Jul 12 07:23:14 2026

 ### Let's play! 🎮